How to Speak Like a Data Center Geek

 • Digital edge: Includes locations geographically close to front-end centers of revenue and operations.

-Equinix enables its nearly 10,000 customers and partners to build and interconnect these components directly and dynamically to anyone on one global platform: Platform Equinix®.
+Equinix enables its 10,000+ customers and partners to build and interconnect these components directly and dynamically to anyone on one global platform: Platform Equinix®.
+In addition, Equinix digital services allow customers to deploy the infrastructure they need on demand, including software-defined interconnection, automated bare metal and virtual network functions.

 To learn more, check out the Platform Equinix vision paper.